#8---La-X and Ma-X Iron Small Block Heads

 The spring bases are cut to fit large O.D. springs, however, with both available head types,

-The maximum safe lift at the valve will be about .500", like the OEM LA style heads.
+The maximum safe lift at the valve will be about .530" on the OEM Magnum heads.
+Both

-These heads would use our #3806 valve stem seal
+These heads would use our #3806 valve stem seal.
+Remove thegarter spring on the seals.

 The heads are set up with accessory holes to fit the needs of most LA or Magnum installations.